 Otherwise, if you don’t want to mess with it, then I would consider any seed germination test that results in less than a 50% viability rate bad seed that can just be tossed out.

 As for the test results of germinating old seeds from my stash… the green bean seeds were 100% viable, the marigold seeds were 60% viable, and my pepper seeds were 80% viable.

 Pretty good results for a bunch of old seeds – and that means I won’t have to buy seeds this year!

 After you’re done with your seed viability test, you can plant the seeds that germinated if you want to.
 Just be careful not to break off any of the delicate roots.

 Related Post: Tips For Starting Seeds Indoors

-Have you done seed viability testing for your old seeds?
+Do you use a different seed germination test method to test viability of garden seeds?
 Leave a comment below and share your experience.